 Imam Khomeini subway station allows an easy access to Toopkhaneh, a square built midway between the Royal Arg and Laleh-zar garden.
 At the time of its establishment, nobody would even dream that someday it will become the kernel of politico historical developments of the capital.
 The placement of cannons and artillery soldiers in Toopkhaneh goes back to the time of Fath-Ali Shah, the second king in Qajar dynasty.
 But the actual construction of the square began in the time of Naser al-Din Shah Qajar and his famous minister Amir Kabir under Mohammad Ebrahim Khan Azarbaijani who supervised the building of two-floor warehouses and hojrehs (chamber-like places used as shops or homes) in the north, south and west of the square imitating the unique design of Naghsh-e Jahan Square in Isfahan.
 The construction took ten years and it wasn’t before 1873 that the people of the capital were first introduced to the city’s most prominent square.
 Artillery soldiers took the upper floors and the ground floor turned into an ammunition depot.
 Today six main streets lead up to Toopkhaneh as they first did at the time of its establishment.

 Alaodoleh Gate at the entrance of Amin-ol-Sultan Street (now Ferdowsi) was to the northwest of Toopkhaneh.
 In the northeast of the square, the parade of shops would lead to the famous Lalehzar street.
 Later Ehtesabieh Office (an organization having the same role of today’s municipality) opened in the place of the hojrehs only to be replaced itself by the building of Tehran’s Baladieh (municipality) during the upcoming years.
 The Royal Bank was established on the site of an old edifice known as Mirza Ghahreman Amin Lashkar east of the square and the portal of Cheragh Gaz street was also built here.
+In the southeast, there stood the Gate of Naseri opening to Naserieh street (today Naser Khosro) flanked by the first telegraph building of the country.
+Going up east one would face Golestan Palace, the residence of the royal family.

 To the south, there was a gate known as Almasiyeh at the opening of Babe Homayun street, that served as the entrance to the royal palace.
 The Shrine of Emamzadeh Ruhollah, a consecrated place for the people of Tehran was located behind Almaasiyeh Gate.
+The Gate of Marizkhaneh (literally, infirmary), built on the western side of Toopkhaneh, faced Marizkhaneh street (now Imam Khomeini).
+Toopkhaneh was a dirt square and had a fountain pool and a garden in its center.
+Four cannons positioned at each corner of the garden faced towards the pool filled with the subterranean streams flowing from the north of Tehran.

 Another major development during the reign of Naser al-Din Shah Qajar and his wise minister Amir Kabir, was the appearance of horsecars, the great predecessor of Tehran subway, that took passengers from Toopkhaneh to Cheragh Gaz street.